crypto101/book/src/stream-ciphers.rst

    & = \mathtt{;admin=1;} \\
    \end{aligned}

-This attack is another demonstration of an important cryptographic
+This attack demonstrates an important cryptographic
 principle: encryption is not authentication!
-It's virtually never sufficient to simply encrypt a message.
-It *may* prevent an attacker from reading it, but that's often not even necessary for the attacker to be able to modify it to say whatever they want it to.
-This particular problem would be solved by also securely authenticating the message.
+It is virtually never sufficient to simply encrypt a message.
+Encryption *may* prevent an attacker from reading a message, but reading is often unnecessary.
+The attacker can still modify the message to say whatever they want.
+This particular problem is solved by adding secure authentication to the message.
-We'll see how you can do that later in the book; for now, just remember that we're going to need authentication in order to produce secure cryptosystems.
+We see how that is done later in the book; for now, just remember that we need authentication to produce secure cryptosystems.

 Padding
 ~~~~~~~

-So far, we've conveniently assumed that all messages just happened to
+So far, we conveniently assume that all messages
 fit exactly in our system of block ciphers, be it CBC or ECB.
-That means
+This means
-that all messages happen to be a multiple of the block size, which, in a
+that all messages are a multiple of the block size.
+In a
-typical block cipher such as AES, is 16 bytes.
+typical block cipher such as AES that is 16 bytes.
 Of course, real messages
 can be of arbitrary length.
-We need some scheme to make them fit.
-That
+We need a scheme to make the messages fit.
+The
 process is called padding.

 Padding with zeroes (or some other pad byte)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One way to pad would be to simply append a particular byte value until
+One way to pad is by simply appending a particular byte value until
-the plaintext is of the appropriate length.
-To undo the padding, you
+the plaintext is the appropriate length.
+You undo padding by
-just remove those bytes.
-This scheme has an obvious flaw: you can't send
+just removing those bytes.
+This scheme has an obvious flaw: messages cannot be
-messages that end in that particular byte value, or you will be unable
+sent if they end in that particular byte value.
-to distinguish between padding and the actual message.
+Padding and the actual message become indistinguishable.

 PKCS#5/PKCS#7 padding
 ^^^^^^^^^^^^^^^^^^^^^

-A better, and much more popular scheme, is PKCS#5/PKCS#7 padding.
+A better, and much more popular scheme is PKCS#5/PKCS#7 padding.

-PKCS#5, PKCS#7 and later CMS padding are all more or less the same
+PKCS#5, PKCS#7, and later CMS padding follow the same
-idea [#]_.
-Take the number of bytes you have to pad, and pad them with
+concept [#]_.
+First, consider the total number of bytes in the block you have to pad.
-that many times the byte with that value.
-For example, if the block size
+For example, an 8 byte block size has three bytes ``12 34 45`` in its last block.
-is 8 bytes, and the last block has the three bytes ``12 34 45``, the
+This means there are 5 bytes to pad within the block size, and 5 can be used as the filler value.
+After padding, the block becomes
-block becomes ``12 34 45 05 05 05 05 05`` after padding.
+``12 34 45 05 05 05 05 05``.

 .. [#]
-   Technically, PKCS#5 padding is only defined for 8 byte block sizes,
+   Technically, PKCS#5 padding is only defined for 8 byte block sizes.
-   but the idea clearly generalizes easily, and it's also the most
+   Though the idea generalizes easily.
+Additionally, it is the most
-   commonly used term.
+   common term used.

-If the plaintext happened to be exactly a multiple of the block size, an
+If the plaintext is exactly a multiple of the block size, an
 entire block of padding is used.
-Otherwise, the recipient would look at
+Otherwise, the recipient looks at
-the last byte of the plaintext, treat it as a padding length, and almost
+the last byte of the plaintext, treats it as a padding length, and almost
-certainly conclude the message was improperly padded.
+certainly concludes that the message was improperly padded.

-This scheme is described in :cite:`cms:padding`.
+The scheme is described in :cite:`cms:padding`.

 CBC padding attacks
 ~~~~~~~~~~~~~~~~~~~

-We can refine CBC bit flipping attacks to trick a recipient into decrypting arbitrary messages!
+CBC bit flipping attacks can be refined to trick a recipient into decrypting arbitrary messages!

-As we've just discussed, :term:`CBC mode` requires padding the message to a multiple of the block size.
-If the padding is incorrect, the recipient typically rejects the message, saying that the padding was invalid.
-We can use that tiny bit of information about the padding of the plaintext to iteratively decrypt the entire message.
+As discussed, :term:`CBC mode` requires padding the message as a multiple of the block size.
+The recipient typically rejects the message if the padding is incorrect and says that the padding is invalid.
+We can use that tiny bit of information about the plaintext padding to iteratively decrypt an entire message.

-The attacker will do this, one ciphertext block at a time, by trying to get an entire plaintext block worth of valid padding.
-We'll see that this tells them the decryption of their target ciphertext block, under the block cipher.
-We'll also see that you can do this efficiently and iteratively, just from that little leak of information about the padding being valid or not.
+The attacker decrypts a message one ciphertext block at a time.
+They get an entire plaintext block worth of valid padding, which tells them the decryption of the target ciphertext block under the block cipher.
+We see that this is done efficiently and iteratively by knowning that little leak of information on the padding validity.

-It may be helpful to keep in mind that a CBC padding attack does not actually attack the padding for a given message; instead the attacker will be *constructing* paddings to decrypt a message.
+It is helpful to keep in mind that a CBC padding attack does not actually attack padding of a given message; instead the attacker *constructs* paddings for message decryption.

-To mount this attack, an attacker only needs two things:
+An attacker only needs two items to mount the attack:

 #.
 A target ciphertext to decrypt
 #.
-A *padding oracle*: a function that takes ciphertexts and tells the
+A *padding oracle*: a function that takes ciphertexts and notifies the
-   attacker if the padding was correct
+   attacker if the padding is correct

-As with the ECB :term:`encryption oracle`, the availability of a padding oracle may sound like a very unrealistic assumption.
+As with the ECB :term:`encryption oracle`, the availability of a padding oracle sounds like an unrealistic assumption.
 The massive impact of this attack proves otherwise.
-For a long time, most systems did not even attempt to hide if the padding was valid or not.
-This attack remained dangerous for a long time after it was originally discovered, because it turns out that in many systems it is extremely difficult to actually hide if padding is valid or not.
-We will go into this problem in more detail both in this chapter and in later chapters.
+For a long time, most systems did not attempt hiding the validity of the padding.
+This attack remained dangerous for a long time after it was originally discovered because it is extremely difficult in many systems to hide the validity of padding.
+We go into more detail on this problem, both, in this chapter and following chapters.

-In this chapter, we'll assume that PKCS#5/PKCS#7 padding is being used, since that's the most popular option.
+In this chapter, we assume that PKCS#5/PKCS#7 padding is used since that is the most popular option.
 The attack is general enough to work on other kinds of padding, with minor modifications.

 Decrypting the first byte
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The attacker fills a block with arbitrary bytes :math:`R = r_1, r_2\ldots r_b`.
-They also pick a target block :math:`C_i` from the ciphertext that they'd like to decrypt.
+A target block :math:`C_i` is selected from the ciphertext up for decryption.
 The attacker asks the padding oracle if the plaintext of :math:`R \| C_i` has valid padding.
-Statistically speaking, such a random plaintext probably won't have valid padding: the odds are in the half-a-percent ballpark.
-If by pure chance the message happens to already have valid padding, the attacker can simply skip the next step.
+Statistically speaking, such a random plaintext probably does not have valid padding: the odds are in the half-a-percent ballpark.
+By chance, if the message happens to have valid padding, the attacker simply skips the next step.

 .. figure:: Illustrations/CBC/PaddingAttack.svg
    :align: center

-Next, the attacker tries to modify the message so that it does have valid padding.
-They can do that by indirectly modifying the last byte of the plaintext: eventually that byte will be ``01``, which is always valid padding.
+Next, the attacker tries modifying the message to have valid padding.
+They indirectly change the last byte of the plaintext: eventually that byte will be ``01``, which is always valid padding.
 In order to modify the last byte of a plaintext block, the attacker modifies the last byte of the *previous* ciphertext block.